FrancoSoilan-DEV/FrancoSoilan-DEV/README.md

 ## 📚 Currently Learning

-- Advanced Django development
+- Advanced Django and FastAPI development
-- Django REST Framework best practices
-- API design best practices
+- API design and authentication best practices
-- Docker-based development workflows
+- Docker-based development and deployment workflows
 - Scalable database structures
-- Clean code and software architecture
+- Testing, documentation, and production-ready backend architecture
-- Production-ready web applications
-- Better testing practices
-- Backend project documentation
-- Deployment workflows with Gunicorn and Nginx

 ---

 ## 🛠️ What I Like to Build

-- Backend systems
-- REST APIs
+- REST APIs and backend systems
-- Admin dashboards
+- Admin dashboards and partner portals
-- Database-driven applications
-- Authentication systems
+- Authentication and role-based workflows
-- Partner portals
-- Self-service quotation systems
-- Inventory and stock management systems
+- Inventory, stock, quotation, and management systems
-- Automation tools
-- Internal business systems
-- Dockerized web platforms
-- Management systems with real-world use cases
+- Dockerized web platforms with real-world business use cases

 ---